mlubinsky/mlubinsky.github.com/ab/README.md

 <https://en.wikipedia.org/wiki/Test_statistic>

+###  degrees of freedom
+Degrees of freedom are a measure the amount of variability involved in the research, which is determined by the number of categories you are examining.
+The equation for degrees of freedom is Degrees of freedom = n-1, where "n" is the number of categories or variables being analyzed in your experiment.

 ### t-statistic:
 represents the difference between averages of test and control group in units of standard error.
 Higher t-statistic value means bigger difference and supports our hypothesis.